 Italy’s insane beauty comes from the statues, the seasides, food, history, and much more.
-Throughout the country, small and large cities have a magical allure about them.
+Throughout the country, small and large Cities in North Italy have a magical allure about them.
 Moving from the French bordering side and moving toward the Austrian and Slovenian bordering side, we have put together a list of the most spectacular cities of very North part of Italy.

 Torino, in Italian, is one of the main working cities of Italy, always involved in a rivalry with the main Italian city of Milan, also in the north.
 This city is known for its cultural value and studies.
 The Egyptian Museum is one of the main sites of Turin along with the National Cinema Museum, and over 40 more galleries and museums to choose from!
 Additionally, the Holy Shroud and the Mole Antonelliana are great attractions you won’t want to miss.
 Come during one of the international events of books or the Film Festival for a unique atmosphere in the city.
 Lastly, certainly visit the Basilica of Superga for a panoramic view of this capital of the ancient Kingdom of Savoy after crossing the bridge over the Po River.